thebeastunleashed/Pi-hole-for-Android/README.md

 Alternatively, set a static assignment by commenting-out two lines in ```/etc/rc.local``` (You will see which ones when you open the file in an editor.)
 After the lines are commented out with a hash "#" you can manually add your IP, subnet and interface name to ```/etc/pihole/setupVars.conf```

-The Pi-hole instance behaves like it is running on a 'real' Raspberry-Pi or a standard PC.
+The Pi-hole instance on Android otherwise behaves like it is running on a 'real' Raspberry-Pi or a standard PC.
 Consult the extensive documentation online to learn how to fully leverage Pi-hole's functionality.